PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. warning::

     Before tracking cart update be sure you added all products in cart by using ``addEcommerceItem`` first.
-    (Even ones that were in cart earlier)
+    (Even ones that were in cart earlier) Then use this function last.

 Example of usage::